alrk/datasciencecoursera/projects/05_ReproducibleResearch/RepData_PeerAssessment1/PA1_template.md

 ```

 We expect that activity patterns depend on weekday (less walking on weekends or vice versa)
-Let's impute mkissing days' values by mean values of that weekday.
+Let's impute missing days' values by mean values of that weekday.

 First, let's find wich day of week is the corresponding date.